Learning Fitness Functions for Machine Programming: Experimental Results

 \subsection{Characterization of \scheme}

-Next, we characterize the effect of different fitness functions, neighborhood search algorithms, and DSL function types on the synthesis process.
-To explain the details of different choices, we show the results in this section based on programs of length 4.
-However, our general observations hold for longer length programs.
+Next, we characterize the effect of different components of \scheme.
+We show the results in this section based on programs of length 5.
+However, we found our general observations to be true for longer length programs also.